 Greetings.
-I’m Jackie Cheapster.
+I’m Jackie.
 I started this blog back in 2009 because I’ve always been cheap and frugal.
 To me frugality was a fun game: How can I do more with less?
 What are some cool hacks on saving money?

 There’s Joel, who was voluntarily laid off and used his severance pay and savings to travel the world for two years; Matt, who moved out of his apartment and went on a spiritual quest by going on a cross-country road trip and living in his car; GC, who was able to retire at the age of 35 and pursued a career as a prog rock musician; and Sharon and Jonn, who accumulated enough savings flipping homes in Portland to not work for several years to focus on their band.

-A lot almost all of my friends are freelancers, solopreneurs and self-employed artists who do a lot of gig jobs.
-And they are not all great business-minded folks with ace money skills, so have problems staying on top of their finances.
+Many of my friends are freelancers self-employed artists who do a lot of gig jobs.
+And they aren’t all great business-minded folks with ace money skills, so have problems staying on top of their finances.
 And who can blame ’em?
 It’s tough when your income fluctuates so much, and there’s more housekeeping you have to do as a freelancer.
 Plus there’s the hustle, day in and day out.
 So I decided to write posts that would help my freelance buddies with their money issues, and to help them be creative and pursue their passions on the cheap.
 Having financial wealth is pretty awesome, but I think having the freedom to design your life, to live according to your passion and values, is even more awesome.

-+ Being a freelancer or artist doesn’t mean you need to starve.
++ Being a freelancer doesn’t mean you need to starve.
 There are plenty of ways to make a living being creative.

-+ Being a freelancer or artist doesn’t mean you are bad with your money.
++ Being a freelancer doesn’t necessarily equate to being bad with your money.
 You do need to take different things into consideration, but you can manage your money like a mofo, and grow your money while you’re at it.